amit25bhalerao/Artificial-Intelligence-and-Machine-Learning-Laboratory/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-List of Artifical Intelligence and Machine Learning Programs included in the repository:
+List of Artifical Intelligence and Machine Learning Laboratory Programs included in the repository:

 <p align="justify">
 Program 1 • Implement A* Search algorithm.